numberly/flask-stupe/docs/source/application.rst

 Better application defaults
 ###########################

-Stupeflask make it easy to use JSON to build APIs.
+Stupeflask makes it easy to use JSON to build APIs.
 A perfect example is the :class:`flask_stupe.json.Stupeflask` application.

 Better support for JSON based APIs